 Weekly markets give you the best opportunity to buy food from regional production.
 If you also look out for organic or organic markets, you are sure to find products from local and organic production.
 For example, vegetables, fruit and flowers, whose colourful splendour simply puts you in a good mood.
 The organic market at Hansaviertel also offers textiles, care products and handicrafts.
 The organic market on Kollwitzplatz is also always worth a visit.
 When is it more fun than in summer and when the weather is nice?

-At Berlin's countless flea markets, there is a festival atmosphere every weekend, especially in the warmer months of the year.
+Berlin's countless flea markets are a festival atmosphere every weekend, especially in the warmer months of the year.
 You can find all the tips - including for quieter flea markets - in our blog article Top 11 flea markets in Berlin.

 Tip 4: Visit the green neighbourhood of Lollapalooza Berlin

-Every year, Lollapalooza has a Green Kiez, which has been serving exclusively vegan food since 2022.
+Every year, Lollapalooza has a green neighbourhood, where you will find an exclusively vegan food offer since 2022.
 Sustainability and climate protection topics are also at the forefront here.
-NGOs, start-ups, projects and associations can present themselves.
-By the way, you can still apply until 18 June!
+NGOs, start-ups, projects and associations can present themselves

 Where: Olympiastadion Berlin, Charlottenburg-Wilmersdorf